 Remuneration plays an important role in attracting, motivating, rewarding and retaining knowledgeable and skilled individuals to the Company's management team.
 The Company does not have a formal compensation program.
-The Compensation Committee meets, on an as needed basis, to discuss and determine management compensation, without reference to formal objectives, criteria or analysis.
+The Compensation Committee meets, usually annually and on an as needed basis, to discuss and determine management compensation, without reference to formal objectives, criteria or analysis.
 The Compensation Committee seeks to ensure that total compensation paid to all NEOs is fair and reasonable.
 The Compensation Committee informally reviews compensation paid to executives of companies of similar size of development in the mining industry and determines an appropriate compensation reflecting the need to provide incentives and compensation for the time and effort expended by the executives while considering the financial and other resources of the Company.

 Base salary is used to provide the NEOs a base amount of money during the year with the expectation that each NEO will perform his responsibilities to the best of his ability and in the best interests of the Company.
-Cash bonuses may be used, as determined by the Compensation Committee and the Board, to supplement the issuance of option-based awards and such bonuses are related to the financial performance of the Company, as well as the performance of the individual.
-During the year ended December 31, 2018, no bonuses were paid to any of the NEOs, directors or employees.
+Cash bonuses may be used, as determined by the Compensation Committee and the Board, to supplement the issuance of option-based awards and such bonuses are related to the operational and financial performance of the Company, as well as the performance of the individual.